Black Mamas ATX Leadership & Staff

 Kelenne Blake is a health advocate, creative and Blackacademic from Trinidad and Tobago, based in Austin TX.
 She has been involved with Black Mamas Community Collective, a.k.a Black Mamas ATX in various roles since 2018 and now serves as the Executive Director.

 As a creative, Kelenne does visual and performance art as well as writing, including poetry and screenwriting.
 She also considers herself a Blackademic.
-Kelenne is a former professor at Huston-Tillotson University and a current doctoral student of Public Health at Johns Hopkins University, concentrating in Health Equity and Social Justice.
+Kelenne is a former professor at Huston-Tillotson University and a current doctoral student of Public Health at Johns Hopkins University.

 Ebony Williams